Autocross Tire Guide: From All-Seasons to R-Comps

 R-Compound Tires

 R-compounds (R-comps) are DOT street-legal tires built with race-car compounds.
-The most commonly run examples in SCCA Prepared and Modified classes are the Hoosier A7, Toyo Proxes RR, and Hankook Ventus RS4.
-These tires offer dramatically more grip than 200TW tires — often 25–40% more lateral acceleration — but are not class-legal for Street or Street Touring competition.
+They offer dramatically more grip than 200TW tires — often 25–40% more lateral acceleration — but are not class-legal for Street or Street Touring competition.
+If you're in Street or ST class, skip this section.